mykter/afl-training/README.md

 # Fuzzing with AFL workshop
-Materials of the "Fuzzing with AFL" workshop.
+Materials of the "Fuzzing with AFL" workshop by Michael Macnair (@michael_macnair).

 The first public version of this workshop was presented at [SteelCon 2017](https://www.steelcon.info/the-event/workshops/#FWA).